-The famous Drake equation and new data from a myriad of orbital observatories has shown us that planetary formation around stars is more the rule then the exception.
-Many billions of galaxies that have many hundreds of billions of stars makes for a lot of real estate for life to spawn from.
+The famous Drake equation and new data from a myriad of orbital observatories have shown us that planetary formation around stars is more the rule than the exception.
+Many billions of galaxies that have many hundreds of billions of stars make for a lot of real estate for life to spawn from.
 With highly advanced science comes the possibility of highly advanced screw-ups.
-Why hasn’t some advanced culture have a high powered physics experiment gone bad, really bad.
+Why hasn’t some advanced culture have a high-powered physics experiment gone bad, really bad?

 Is a Universe destroying oops a possibility?

 Here are some possible answers to that question:

 - Earth is the only planet in the universe that has life.

 - Earth is the only planet in the universe that has intelligent life with technology.

 - A catastrophic event has happened but it is so far away that its effects haven’t reached us yet.